drdplusinfo/health/README.md

 ##### Treatment boundary

  - splits wounds in `grid of wounds` into two parts
-    - "old" injuries, which are those not healed by last treatment (native body heal per day, or by healer) and all serious injuries
+    - "old" injuries, which are those not healed by last treatment (native regeneration per day, or by a healer) and all serious injuries
     - new injuries

-### Lesion (handicap caused by body or soul damage)
+### Affliction (handicap caused by body or soul damage)

 Knows its